truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the pool.
-However, it is best to upgrade when the pool is not in heavy use.
+However, we recommend upgrading when the pool is not in heavy use.
 The upgrade process suspends I/O for a short period, but is nearly instantaneous on a quiet pool.

 {{< taglist tag="scalepools" limit="10" >}}